They Care When You Cease

 a saga of the black experience in the U.S. is recorded in its archives.

 To be one of the few female-owned, and mostly black women-staffed, business of its kind, is a distinction the sisters must be proud of, along with servicing a neglected community.
-They’re traditions given to everyone who may stop by on their way to their final resting place.
+On top of that, they’re also keepers of every fleeting memory left behind by those they’ve ushered on their personal journey to forever.

 A MICHELANGELO FOR YOUR LAST CALL

 Isaiah Owens could approach what he does, corpse cosmetology, as an artist.
-After all, he’s been applying make up to beautify the dead for almost 50 years.
-Instead, he’s closer to a pastor conjuring a ‘resurrection’ of the departed’s best looks at his Harlem funeral house.
+After all, he’s been applying make up to beautify the dead for over 50 years now.
+Instead, he’s closer to a pastor conjuring a “resurrection” of the departed’s best looks at his Harlem funeral house.

 Many may see such extreme care to appearance, the face, clothes, the nails even, in that context, as not just futile, but vain, delusional, slightly creepy.
 But then they never saw the body of a loved one after it went through the ravages of a terminal disease, a fall, a car crash.